rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 # IBMMQ-Liberty-reactive-messaging

-This project shows how reactive messaging can be achieved between two Open Liberty applications which produce/consume messages to/from a queue.
-The communication between these applications occurs using SmallRye for reactive messaging and the AMQP protocol.
+This project demonstrates how to achieve reactive messaging between two Open Liberty applications that produce and consume messages from a queue.
+The communication between these applications is facilitated by SmallRye for reactive messaging and the AMQP protocol.

-The producer is a Open Liberty application which on triggering its endpoint /app-producer/system/producer will produce a message to DEV.QUEUE.1.
-If the consumer is running and configured to listening for incoming messages on the channel DEV.QUEUE.1, this message will be automatically consume.
-For each Consumer's incoming message a reply is produced to DEV.QUEUE.2 where the producer is listening for incoming messages.
+The producer is an Open Liberty application that sends a message to DEV.QUEUE.1 upon triggering its endpoint /app-producer/system/producer.
+If the consumer is running and configured to listen for incoming messages on the channel DEV.QUEUE.1, it will automatically consume the message.
+For each incoming message from the consumer, a reply is produced to DEV.QUEUE.2 where the producer is listening for incoming messages.

 To create a IBM MQ Queue Manager with AMQP enabled, which will be used as AMQP broker, you can follow this tutorial:

-You have to configure your AMQP HOST, PORT, USERNAME, and PASSWORD for both consumer and producer by setting these four line within the resources/META-INF/macroprofile-config.properties file:
+To enable communication with the AMQP broker for both the consumer and producer, the following properties in the resources/META-INF/macroprofile-config.properties file must be set:
 ```
 - amqp-host= your MQ Queue Manager host
 - amqp-port= the port used fro the MQ Queue Manger for AQMP (5672 default)